Semoshwe/Semoshwe-s-profile/README.md

 - https://github.com/Semoshwe/Semoshwe-s-profile/blob/89b99b2b00a6609b5412c86323e3fdc2974c6b60/business%20communication.png

 ### Reflection
-- **S:** i needed to set my career goals and where i would want to see myself
+- **S:** During this module i did not know how to conduct a professional email with the correct tone.
-- **T:** i had to set a clear plan that i could follow for my career
+- **T:** learn different tones to write a email and which one wass appropriate
-- **A:** i used the SMART method to identify my strengths and weakness
+- **A:** write a more appropriate email and speak with the correct tone and use etiquette
-- **R:** i now have a career development plan that i can follow
+- **R:** i can now write a correct email

 ---